 The Losing CR may choose to Unexecute the issue upon receipt.
 This does not automatically end the ability to do any further work within the issue; the Gaining CR may choose to accept the Unexecutable transition, or may proceed.

-Extension Scenario: Gaining CR submits issue, Losing CR clicks Unexecutable, Gaining CR returns issue to Losing CR, Losing CR agrees to regain
+Extension Scenario: Gaining CR submits issue, Losing CR clicks Unexecutable, Gaining CR returns issue to Losing CR, Losing CR agrees to regain.

 Click the “+NEW” icon on the toolbar. (for this example, the Submitter is the CR1 (Gaining CR))